benjaminwilcox/ghidra-server-iac/README.md

    tofu output
    ```

-6. If necessary, to terminate the instance and destroy all resources.
+6. If necessary, to terminate the instance and destroy all resources, including the elastic ip:

    ```bash
    tofu destroy